 Possible side effects

 The consumption of moringa can result in some side effects, such as nausea, vomiting and diarrhea.
-It is recommended to avoid the consumption of this root and its extracts, as they may contain toxic substances that can cause paralysis and may even lead to death.
+It is recommended to avoid the consumption of its root and its extracts, without the guidance of a professional, as they may contain toxic substances that can cause paralysis and may even lead to death.

 Moringa intake is not recommended for pregnant women and infants, as this medicinal plant may interfere with both gestation and breast milk production.